Chapters and verses of the Bible: Parashot

 The Masoretic Text also contains sections, or portions, called parashot or parashiyot.
 The end of a parashah is usually indicated by a space within a line (a "closed" section) or a new line beginning (an "open" section).
 The division of the text reflected in the parashot is usually thematic.
 Unlike chapters, the parashot are not numbered, but some of them have special titles.

 In early manuscripts (most importantly in Tiberian Masoretic manuscripts, such as the Aleppo Codex), an "open" section may also be represented by a blank line, and a "closed" section by a new line that is slightly indented (the preceding line may also not be full).
 These latter conventions are no longer used in Torah scrolls and printed Hebrew Bibles.
 In this system, the one rule differentiating "open" and "closed" sections is that "open" sections must always start at the beginning of a new line, while "closed" sections never start at the beginning of a new line.

 Sedarim

 Another division of the biblical books found in the Masoretic Text is the division into sedarim.
-This division is not thematic, but is almost entirely based upon the quantity of text.
 For the Torah, this division reflects the triennial cycle of reading that was practiced by the Jews of the Land of Israel.